JulienRobberechts/prime-console/readme.md

 - It could be nice to expose this library as an API and consume it on a React page.

-Thank you for taking the time to read this doc.
+_Thank you for taking the time to read this readme :smile:._